Impulse & Momentum

 1. When hit, the velocity of a 0.145 kg baseball changes from +20 m/s to −20 m/s.
 What is the magnitude of the impulse delivered by the bat to the ball?

-2. A rubber ball of mass 0.025 kg traveling at 4.0 m/s down strikes the floor and bounces straight up at 2.0 m/s.
-Find the magnitude of the impulse that the floor gave to the ball.
+2. A falling rubber ball of mass 0.025 kg strikes the ground traveling straight down at 4.0 m/s.
+Find the magnitude of the impulse that the ground gives to the ball if…

 3. A model rocket has mass of 1.5 kg.
 The engine exerts an effective upward thrust of 120 N for 3.2 seconds.
-(Assume a negligible amount of air resistance while the rocket is ascending.)
-Determine …
+(Assume a negligible amount of air resistance and no change in mass while the rocket is ascending.)

 After the engine shuts down, the rocket is still moving upward.